Guelph encampment residents allowed to stay under Hanlon Expressway for another week

 Residents of a homeless encampment in Guelph, Ont. have been given a bit more time to vacate the area under the Hanlon Expressway, as an eviction from the Ministry of Transportation (MTO) has been extended.

+The MTO told CTV News on Tuesday is has asked the individuals to vacate by July 4 due to safety concerns.

+"When addressing a homeless encampment, the ministry’s priority is to ensure that the people occupying the space are approached with care and compassion.
+While we have asked the individuals to vacate by July 4 due to safety concerns, we fully understand that this is a delicate situation.
+We will continue to provide the individuals additional time as required while mitigating any safety concerns at the same time," the MTO said in an email.

-On Monday, several police officers and MTO bylaw officers could be seen at the encampment in Guelph.
+On Monday, several police officers and MTO bylaw officers could be seen at the encampment in Guelph -- the day after the eviciton deadline of Sunday, June 25.
 Some residents began to pack their belongings.

 The three people still living at the encampment wouldn’t call it luxurious, but they do call it home.